xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 - internet: peering and PNI
 - internet: transit providing a full internet view
-- internet or local cache engines from various CDN
+- internet or local cache engines from various CDN It's fairly easy to measure it, just collect the output of a "show interface" from the router, and devide the byte counter by the packet counter.

 We collected numbers from multiple ISP in the US and Western Europe, here are some numbers: